 Abnormal blood vessels (angiodysplasia, arteriovenous malformations [AVMs])

-Other causes of lower GI bleeding include abnormal blood vessels in the colon, a split in the skin of the anus (anal fissure Anal Fissure An anal fissure is a tear or ulcer in the lining of the anus (the opening at the end of the digestive tract where stool leaves the body).
+Other causes of lower GI bleeding include a split in the skin of the anus (anal fissure Anal Fissure An anal fissure is a tear or ulcer in the lining of the anus (the opening at the end of the digestive tract where stool leaves the body).
 Anal fissures may occur after passage of hard or large... read more ), ischemic colitis Ischemic Colitis Ischemic colitis is injury of the large intestine that results from an interruption of blood flow.
 Abdominal pain and bloody stools are common.
-Computed tomography is usually done, and colonoscopy... read more , and large bowel inflammation resulting from radiation or poor blood supply.
+Computed tomography is usually done, and colonoscopy... read more , and large-bowel inflammation resulting from radiation or poor blood supply.

 Bleeding from the small intestine is rare but can result from blood vessel abnormalities, tumors, or a Meckel diverticulum Meckel Diverticulum A Meckel diverticulum is a saclike outpouching of the wall of the small intestine that is present in some children at birth.
 Most children do not have symptoms, but sometimes painless rectal... read more .

-Bleeding from any cause is more likely, and potentially more severe, in people who have chronic liver disease Overview of Liver Disease Liver disease can manifest in many different ways.
-Characteristic manifestations include Jaundice (a yellowish discoloration of the skin and whites of the eyes) Cholestasis (reduction or stoppage... read more (caused by an alcohol use disorder or chronic hepatitis), who have hereditary disorders of blood clotting Uncommon Inherited Clotting Disorders Hemophilia is the most common hereditary clotting disorder (see also Overview of Blood Clotting Disorders).
-Hemophilia involves an inherited deficiency of certain clotting factors (proteins... read more , or who are taking certain drugs.
+Bleeding from any cause is more likely, and potentially more severe, in people who have chronic alcohol-related liver disease Alcohol-Related Liver Disease Alcohol-related liver disease is liver damage caused by drinking too much alcohol for a long time.
+In general, the amount of alcohol consumed (how much, how often, and for how long) determines... read more or chronic hepatitis Overview of Chronic Hepatitis Chronic hepatitis is inflammation of the liver that lasts at least 6 months.
+Common causes include hepatitis B and C viruses and certain drugs.
+Most people have no symptoms, but some have vague... read more , who have hereditary disorders of blood clotting Uncommon Inherited Clotting Disorders Hemophilia is the most common hereditary clotting disorder (see also Overview of Blood Clotting Disorders).
+Hemophilia involves an inherited deficiency of certain clotting factors (proteins... read more , or who are taking certain medications.
 Liver disease makes bleeding more likely because a poorly functioning liver produces fewer of the proteins that help blood clot (blood clotting factors Blood clotting factors Hemostasis is the body's way of stopping injured blood vessels from bleeding.
 Hemostasis includes clotting of the blood.
 Too little clotting can cause excessive bleeding from minor injury Too... read more ).
-Drugs that can cause or worsen bleeding include anticoagulants (such as heparin, warfarin, dabigatran, apixaban, rivaroxaban, and edoxaban), those that affect platelet function (such as aspirin and certain other nonsteroidal anti-inflammatory drugs [NSAIDs] and clopidogrel), and those that affect the stomach's protective barrier against acid (such as NSAIDs).

 Evaluation of Gastrointestinal Bleeding